groovygecko-dev/groovygecko-interview-task-ffmpeg/README.md

 ### Installation steps

+We use Docker in our development environment and would expect you to use this too.

+We have created a base project with the following Docker containers:

+1. `PHP 7.4 FPM` with `FFMPEG 4.1.4` installed - to run `.php` scripts
+2. `NGINX` - to serve PHP files

 #### Docker

 Install Docker https://docs.docker.com/get-docker/

-note: if you are using Linux, you need to additionally install docker-compose
+note: If you are using Linux, you need to additionally install docker-compose as it is not included with the base installation.

 Run the following in a command shell (make sure you have navigated to the project directory)